Grounding Text-to-Image Diffusion Models for Controlled High-Quality Image Generation: Method

 \subsection{Model Architecture}

 Our model architecture is illustrated in Figure \ref{fig:ObjectDiffusion-architecture}.
-We start with a pretrained Stable Diffusion (SD) \cite{rombach2022high} model that enables conditioning image generative diffusion models on image captions but does not support object detection data defined in the Section \ref{sec:Entity-Grounding-Layout} as a grounding input.
-We lock the whole SD model and clone the encoder blocks and middle block, but not the decoder blocks, from the pretrained model into a trainable network \cite{zhang2023adding}.
-This allows us to leverage the generation knowledge learned from training on a massive dataset.
-To equip our model with conditional capabilities, we introduce some modifications to the copied network structure.
-In particular, we insert gated self-attention (GSA) layers, implemented by $\tanh (\gamma)$ \cite{dubey2022activation}, into each of the attention blocks of the trainable network \cite{li2023gligen}.
-We call our modified trainable network GroundNet because it empowers ObjectDiffusion to be grounded on the detection layout by mapping the grounding features into the baseline model.
-GroundNet is connected to the SD baseline via zero-convolution layers \cite{nichol2021improved}, implemented as 1×1 zero-initialized convolutional layers.
-Both the gating mechanism of the GSAs and the zero-convolution layers are important to prevent the noise caused by the new grounding features from damaging the weights of the trainable GroundNet.
-This is especially important in the initial training phase where noise can harm the pre-training generation knowledge.
+We begin with a pretrained Stable Diffusion (SD) model \cite{rombach2022high}, which enables conditioning image generative diffusion models on captions but does not support conditional layouts, such as the object detection annotations defined in Section \ref{sec:Entity-Grounding-Layout}.
+We lock the entire SD model and clone the encoder and middle blocks, but not the decoder blocks, from the pretrained SD into a trainable network \cite{zhang2023adding}.
+This approach allows us to leverage the generation knowledge acquired from training on large-scale datasets.
+To endow our model with grounding capabilities, we introduce several modifications to the copied SD network structure.
+Specifically, we insert gated self-attention (GSA) layers, where gating is implemented via $\tanh (\gamma)$ \cite{dubey2022activation}, into each of the attention blocks of the trainable network \cite{li2023gligen}, as discussed in Section \ref{sec:Grounding-Method-Overview}.
+We refer to this modified trainable network as GroundNet, as it enables ObjectDiffusion to be grounded on the detection layout by injecting the grounding features into the pretrained structure.
+GroundNet is connected to the SD baseline through zero-convolution layers \cite{nichol2021improved}, implemented as 1 $\times$ 1 zero-initialized convolution layers.
+Both the gating mechanism of the GSAs and the zero-convolution layers are crucial for preventing noise, introduced by the new grounding features, from compromising the weights of the trainable GroundNet.
+This is particularly important during the initial training phase, where noise may disrupt the pretraining generation knowledge.